3breadt/dd-plist/README.md

 You may customize how Plain Old Java Objects (POJO) are serialized using the following annotations.

-  * Specify `@PlistOptions` at the top of your POJO class to denote that annotations will be used.
-Use `@PlistOptions(upperCamelCase = true)` to specify that all fields should be serialized in upper camel case mode, i.e., first letter is always an upper case letter.
+  * Specify `@PlistOptions` at the top of a class to denote that annotations will be used.
+Use `@PlistOptions(upperCamelCase = true)` to specify that all fields should be serialized in upper camel-case mode, i.e., first letter is always an upper case letter.
   * Use `@PlistIgnore` on a class field to omit it from serialization.
 Alternatively you may use the `transient` field modifier.
+  * Use `@PlistAlias` on a class field to specify the serialized name of a field.
-  * Use `@PlistAlias` on a class field to specify how a field should be serialized to and deserialized from a XML property list file.
+  * Use `@PlistInclude` on a class or field to specify how empty or `null` field values should be serialized.

 ## Code snippets